 The phone screen is typically fairly casual.
 This is their first chance to get to know you as a candidate.
 So, they likely will be asking you questions about why you are interested in the position, how your background relates to the role, and why you would be a good fit for the company.

 For your technical challenges and onsite technical interviews, you should make sure you are well-prepared by practicing these kinds of problems and timing yourself.
 For engineers, working with a partner in pair programming practice sessions can be especially helpful.
 We have a list of Facebook interview questions that you can use to practice for software engineering, data science, product design, and product management interviews.

-Once you go onsite, you will also have behavioral interviews, where you can put your research on company values and mission to work again.
+Once you go onsite, you will also have behavioral interviews.
+Once again, you can put your research on company values and mission to work.
 Prepare your responses by writing them down and practicing them in front of a mirror or with a partner.
 We have also compiled a list of behavioral interview questions from top tech companies that you can use to prepare.